 - 1 tbsp vanilla extract

 - 2 oz semi-sweet chocolate chips for ganache

 - 1/4 cup whipping cream

-Melt chocolate chocolate chips on low heat in microwave 1 minute at a time stirring in between until melted
+- Melt chocolate chips on low heat in microwave 1 minute at a time stirring in between until melted

-In a small sauce pan over low heat melt 2 ox of semi-sweet chocolate chips or 2 -1oz semi-sweet baking squares with whipping cream.
+- In a small saucepan over low heat melt 2 oz of semi-sweet chocolate chips or 2 -1oz semi-sweet baking squares with whipping cream.